EdalScript/EdalScript/README.md

 </p>

 <h4> Let's connect! </h4>
-<h4> Edit in 2025: Hi there!
-I completely forgot I have this personal github I abandoned the moment I started working with my current employer.
+<h4> Edit in 2025: I completely forgot I have this personal github I abandoned the moment I started working with my current employer.
 It's nostalgic (and a bit cringy) to see my first projects how basic and in desperate need for a refactor they are.
-I'll update this github and everything I have here as soon as I can. </h4>
+I'll update this github and everything I have here as soon as I can...
+I mean, eventually.
+Yes... some day.  </h4>
 <a href="https://linkedin.com/in/edalscript" rel="nofollow"><img src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" width='35' height='35' alt="Edalscript-LinkedIn"></a>